 LOOKING BACK 9.

 MAUREEN RICE NÉE BISHOP 1948-1956

-n 1948, at the age of 10 years, I passed the 11+ exam and, after an interview with the headmistress, Miss Thomson, I was offered a place at Lord Digby's School.
-My parents accepted it, on my behalf, with pleasure, day.
+In 1948, at the age of 10 years, I passed the 11+ exam and, after an interview with the headmistress, Miss Thomson, I was offered a place at Lord Digby's School.
+My parents accepted it, on my behalf, with pleasure,

 On reflection, I have wondered why they wanted me to go to LDS.
 We lived in a small hamlet in West Dorset called Holywell and I had attended the primary school at Evershot.
 This was where my grandparents lived.
-To travel to Sherborne, I had to take the train to Yeovil Pen Mill and then get a bus to Sherborne - at least an hour each way, every was a blacksmith on the Ilchester estate and he would have taken Myrtle to and from Sherborne each term in a horse and cart.
-Myrtle went on to train as a teacher.
-She married and continued to live in Dorset and taught for many years at Longbredy School.
+To travel to Sherborne, I had to take the train to Yeovil Pen Mill and then get a bus to Sherborne - at least an hour each way, every day.